 Western Union is among the oldest overseas money transfer companies in the world whereas WorldFirst is a FinTech alternative that is a relatively new entrant.
 However, this fact provides little value when it comes to selecting between the two.
 If you, like several others, are wondering if you should choose Western Union or WorldFirst for your next overseas money transfer, continuing reading might serve you well.

 Taking the WorldFirst vs. Western Union comparison to popular review-based websites gives you an indication of how these companies fare in the real world.
-Western Union gets an average score of 8.4 out of 10 on Trustpilot.
-WorldFirst scores 9.6 out of 10 on Feefo.
+Western Union gets an average score of 8.4 out of 10 on Trustpilot, and WorldFirst scores 8.8 out of 10.

 Given that individual requirements tend to play in role in making the right selection, choose WorldFirst or Western Union after considering these factors.

 - Exchange Rates

 This section of the Western Union vs. WorldFirst comparison does not produce a clear winner.
 The transfer fee you end up paying through both depends on different factors.

 - WorldFirst fees vary depending on the kind of account you open.

 - A transparent pricing band applies on existing interbank rates.
 It varies depending on estimated annual transfer amounts, as shown in the table below.